sihensel/dotfiles/README.md

 AUR Packages
 ```
-river rofi-lbonn-wayland wdisplays librewolf-bin nerd-fonts-roboto-mono ctpv-git qview
+river rofi-lbonn-wayland wdisplays librewolf-bin nerd-fonts-roboto-mono ctpv-git
 ```

-The configs for `awesome`, `picom`, and `alacritty` are outdated, it you want to use then, make sure to install these packages as well.
+The configs for `awesome`, `picom`, and `alacritty` are outdated, if you want to use them, make sure to install these packages as well.
 ```
 awesome alacritty rofi slock flameshot picom-git (AUR)
 ```